Lightning-AI/pytorch-lightning/docs/source/common/checkpointing.rst

 Managing Remote Filesystems
 ***************************

-Lightning supports saving and loading checkpoints from a variety of filesystems, including local filesystems and several cloud storage providers such as ``s3`` on AWS, ``gcs`` on Google Cloud, or ``adl`` on Azure.
+Lightning supports saving and loading checkpoints from a variety of filesystems, including local filesystems and several cloud storage providers.

 Check out :ref:`Remote Filesystems <remote_fs>` document for more info.